EastBayEv/EastBayEv/README.md

 🧮 I mostly program in:  R, Python, Bash and Git

-🔭 Currently working on:  Environmental attitudes, post-surgical complications in young diabetics, depression, and health, agriculture, and armed conflict.
+🔭 Currently working on:  Attitudes about envronmental catastrophes, post-surgical complications in young diabetics, depression, and health, agriculture, and armed conflict.
 Always teaching and learning data science!

 I can help with:
 📈 programming basics and data wrangling, visualization, and analysis